Prem Reddy

 Prem N. Reddy (born 1 June 1948) is an Indian cardiologist and an owner of Prime Healthcare Services, Inc.

 Life and career

 Reddy was born in a rural village called Baddevolu village and grew up in Nidiguntapalem village Nellore district in southern India.
 He graduated from Sri Venkateswara University Medical College in 1973.
 In 1976 Reddy and his wife immigrated to the United States.

 Reddy's, who holds an MD, FACC, and FCCP, is a board-certified physician in internal medicine and cardiology.
 Reddy is no longer licensed to practice medicine in California.

 Healthcare management and entrepreneurship

 In the early 1980s, Reddy founded Desert Valley Medical Group in Victorville, CA and established Primecare Medical Group in 1992.

+In 1989, Reddy founded the Desert Valley Charitable Foundation, later renamed to the Dr. Prem Reddy Family Foundation, with an initial gift of $1 million.
+It serves the health care needs of the High Desert communities, such as by including a free public health library, a scholarship program for students in the health care field, and the support of other health care related charities.

 Dr. Prem Reddy, MD, founded the California University of Science and Medicine (CUSM) in 2015.

 Controversy

 On 8 July 2007, the Los Angeles Times ran a news story that alleged that the policies of Prime HealthCare Services, Inc. resulted in higher than average profits at the possible cost of patient care.
 According to the Times story,When Reddy's company, Prime Healthcare Services Inc., takes over a hospital, it typically cancels insurance contracts, allowing the hospital to collect steeply higher reimbursements.
 It has suspended services—such as chemotherapy treatments, mental health care and birthing centers—that patients need but aren't lucrative....
 On four occasions since 2002, inspectors have found that Prime Healthcare facilities failed to meet minimum federal safety standards, placing their Medicare funding at risk.In 2005, two former nurses at Desert Valley Hospital won a lawsuit in which they claimed they were improperly fired after they accused hospital management of providing inadequate care to save money and Reddy of repeatedly reporting to work while under the influence of alcohol.
 In February 1999, Reddy was arrested for allegedly attacking Harry Lifschutz at Desert Valley Medical Group.
 Reddy jumped over a desk in the doctor's waiting room and allegedly attempted to choke him and take a laptop from Lifschutz's office.

 Prime Healthcare Services was investigated by the United States Department of Health and Human Services and the California Department of Justice about concerns over a reported spike in sepsis.
 The investigation centers around whether the spike in sepsis represents a large public health issue or potential Medicare fraud.
 Six Prime hospitals ranked in the 99th percentile of U.S. hospitals for sepsis and five were in the 95th percentile.